 The Lone Ranger is exactly what you’d expect from a summertime release by uber-producer Jerry Brucheimer, the man behind Top Gun, Beverly Hills and the Pirates quadriolgy, its loud, over-long, and immensely entertaining.
 Yes, the second act is rather lumbering and the narrative device, it’s self a parody of Little Big Man, can either be viewed as clever or clumsy.
 Pirates helmer Gore Verbinski is once again behind the camera and he’s assembled a great cast including William Fichtner, Tom Wilkinson, Barry Pepper in supporting roles and top-lined by Johnny Depp, who finds another variation on the aloof warrior he perfected with Jack Sparrow.
 Tonto (Depp) is a much deep character who carries around a burning vengeance and undying guilt over the slaughtering of his tribe 20 years earlier.
+Continue reading The Lone Ranger (2013) – Review

 The Ring gets under your skin early on and despite some costly miscalculations during the process, it still manages to deliver enough suspense and atmosphere to garner a recommendation.
 Naomi Watts stars in this American remake of the 1998 Japanese horror film Ringu.
 Here she is cast as Rachel, a reporter investigating her niece’s enigmatic death, which may be linked to the viewing of a videotape.
 Apparently anyone subjected to the tape’s contents, a seemingly random series of disturbing images, dies within seven days time.
+Continue reading The Ring (2002) – Review

 Our twenty-third podcast!
 Don’t be afraid to join in on the conversation.
 Feel free to comment on the show here if you missed the live recording, we’ll reply to your questions and comments directly here, or on the next episode.